 Sometimes, third-party scripts take precedence over first-party scripts in terms of priority and bandwidth on the main thread, delaying the time it takes for a website to be ready for interaction.
 Identify and get rid of first-party and third-party scripts that are unnecessary.

-How to improve CLS
+How to improve Cumulative Layout Shift (CLS)?

 Cumulative Layout Shift (CLS) examines how much visible content changed in the viewport, as well as the distance over which the affected items were shifted.